DSilva27/Observation-on-kmeans/README.md

 ## Reproducing results

 Notebooks with the parameters used to obtain the experiments presented in the paper, as well as the functions necessary to run them,  are available in the directory `paper_experiments/`.
-The results used to create the Figures presented in the paper are available in the directory `results/` in the form of NumPy `.npz` files.
+In addtion, the notebooks include the functions used to generate the Figures presented in the paper.
+Pre-computed result files are provided in the `results/` directory, in the form of NumPy `.npz` files.

 ## License

 This code is Licensed under the License GPL-3.0.
-See the file `LICENSE` for more information.
+See the `LICENSE` file for more information.

 ## Acknowledgements